 - RE enables pupils to become more aware of ethical and moral issues within the community and society as a whole.

 - RE is also important in helping our students to express their feelings, thoughts and in helping them to make choices and decisions.

-For our pupils on Early Years, Nurture & Engagement and Life Skills & Practical Skills Pathways, the curriculum is presented throughout the day, through play and daily routines with opportunities for 1:1 and group work which takes full account of personal, social and emotional development.
+For our pupils on the Nurture & Engagement Pathway, First Steps & Foundation Pathway and Practical & Life Skills Pathways, the curriculum is presented throughout the day, through play and daily routines with opportunities for 1:1 and group work which takes full account of personal, social and emotional development.

-Pupils within Key Stage 2 / 3 Academic Pathway have a timetabled RE lesson once a week.
+Pupils within the Key Stage 2 / 3 Independent Learning and Living Pathway have a timetabled RE lesson once a week.
 The syllabus is based on the EQUALS Curriculum.
 For all pupils there are RE learning opportunities through themed days, events and celebrations, including our annual Harvest Festival and a Multi-Faith Day.